-1.5 People area
+1.5 People Area

 Around the field of play (Figure 1) a field zone is defined on site in which only the referee (Section 5), the assistant referees (Section 6) and the two robot handlers are allowed to stay during the game.
+The field zone must give sufficient space to the referees and robot handlers for passing behind the landmark poles and the goals.
 All other people (including other team members, organizational staff, representatives of the press and the media etc.) must stay outside the field zone.